wjzhengsh/blockchain/howto/remote_peer_aws.md

   ![CA screen](../images/CA_screen_starter.png "CA screen") *Figure 2.
 CA screen*

-2. Click the **Add User** button at the top of the panel.
-This will open up a pop up screen that will allow you register your  peer to the network after filling out the fields below. **Save the value of the ID and Secret for later when you configure your peer in the Quick Start template.**
+2. Click the **Add User** button on the panel.
+A pop-up screen opens and allows you to register your peer to the network after filling out the fields below. **Save the value of the ID and Secret for later when you configure your peer in the Quick Start template.**
-  - **ID:** The name you want to use for your peer, which is referred to as your `enroll ID` when you configure your peer. **Save this value** for future usage.
+  - **Enroll ID:** The name you want to use for your peer, which is referred to as your `enroll ID` when you configure your peer. **Save this value** for future usage.
-  - **Secret:** The password you want to use for your peer, which is referred to as your `enroll Secret` when you configure your peer. **Save this Value** for future usage.
+  - **Enroll Secret:** The password you want to use for your peer, which is referred to as your `enroll Secret` when you configure your peer. **Save this Value** for future usage.
   - **Type:** Select `peer` for this field.
   - **Affiliation:** This is the affiliation under your organization, `org1` for example, that your  peer belongs to.
 You can specify a new affiliation or use an existing one.
   - **Maximum Enrollments:** You can use this field to limit the number of times your can enroll or generate certificates using this identity.
 If not specified, the value defaults to unlimited enrollments.